gradle/gradle/subprojects/docs/src/docs/release/notes.md

     </tr>
 </table>

-### The order of resolved files and artifacts is different
+### The order of resolved files and artifacts has changed

-The order of resolved artifacts and resolved files has changed, however the change is transparent to the vast majority of builds.
+The order of resolved artifacts and resolved files has changed.
+This change is transparent to the vast majority of builds.

-This change was necessary to implement important performance improvements mentioned early in the release notes.
-This change may impact the order of files of a resolved configuration, consequently, it may impact the classpaths.
+This change was necessary to implement important performance improvements mentioned above, and may impact the order of files of a resolved configuration, consequently, it may impact some classpaths.
-However, in majority of cases, the change will be transparent because Gradle continues to respect the order of declared dependencies and it is reflected in the order of resolved artifacts and files.

 ### Changes to handling of Ivy `DependencyResolver` implementations

 In order to improve performance and heap usage during dependency resolution, this release includes some internal changes to the way meta-data is parsed.
 If you use an Ivy `DependencyResolver` implementation to define repositories, meta-data parsing is now delegated to Ivy instead of using Gradle's parser implementations.
-This means that these resolvers will no longer take advantage of performance improvements in Gradle's meta-data handling.
-The changes should generally be backwards compatible, however.
+This means that these resolvers will no longer take advantage of performance improvements in Gradle's meta-data parsing and handling.
+However, the changes should generally be backwards compatible.

 Note that using Ivy `DependencyResolver` implementations is deprecated, and we recommend that you use Gradle's repository implementations instead.

 ### Ivy `DependencyResolver` implementations returned by Gradle APIs no longer support `latestStrategy` methods

 Ivy `DependencyResolver` implementations returned by Gradle APIs such as `repositories.mavenRepo` no longer support the following methods:
-`getLatestStrategy`, `setLatestStrategy`, `getLatest`, `setLatest`.
+`getLatestStrategy()`, `setLatestStrategy()`, `getLatest()`, `setLatest()`.
 Calling one of these methods will now throw an `UnsupportedOperationException`.

 Note that using Ivy `DependencyResolver` implementations is deprecated, and we recommend that you use Gradle's repository implementations instead.